MengenL-ds/Predicting-and-Optimizing-Pricing-Strategies-for-New-York-AirBnB-Rental-Properties/README.md

 This project aims to uncover actionable insights for hosts and Airbnb by leveraging data-driven approaches to predict listing price

 ## Running the App

+WARNING: By this point you should have the virtual environment installed.
+If not proceed back to the main page and follow the instructions.

+1. Clone the full project

-Navigate to app.py in deploy directory
+2. Activate the conda environment and Navigate to app.py in deploy directory
 ```
 python deploy/app.py
 ```